kowalsska/personal_website/content/work/_index.md

     <img class="avatar" height="50px" src='https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcTORATwaXDC5wclnBoPe1wazADE2kQX8vRK_rlifqFhQlrvRt3E'>
   </div>
   <div class="item-name">
-    <span class="company-name">Software Developer Associate at <a href="https://www.morganstanley.com/">Morgan Stanley</a></span>
+    <span class="company-name">Software Engineer Associate at <a href="https://www.morganstanley.com/">Morgan Stanley</a></span>
   </div>
   <div class="item-date">
     <span class="company-date">Aug 2016 - Sep 2017</span>
   </div>
   <div class="item-description">
     <p>I worked in MS Development Environment Team and created a tool for automating software decommission process.
 It was challenging but boring at the same time.
-Apparently it was going to save millions of dollars for the company...
-At least I got to learn a lot of Python and Typescript along the way.
-P.S.
-Please don't contact me with offers from the finance industry.</p>
+Apparently it was going to save millions of dollars for the company.
+At least I got to learn a lot of Python and Typescript along the way.</p>
     <p class="skills">#python #scala #javascript #angular2 #html #css</p>
   </div>
 </div>